Vietnam.vn - Nền tảng quảng bá Việt Nam

 Childhood miracle

 The papyrus fragment tells of a miracle Jesus performed as a child.
-In the story told in this passage, “Jesus was playing by the bank of a rushing stream and molding twelve sparrows from soft clay he found in the mud.
+In the story told in this passage, “Jesus played by the bank of a rushing stream and molded twelve sparrows from soft clay he found in the mud.
 When his father Joseph rebuked him and asked why he was doing such things, the five-year-old Jesus clapped his hands and the clay figures came to life,” according to a statement from Berlin’s Humboldt University.

 While this passage only mentions this particular miracle, later gospel copies tell of many other miracles that Jesus performed as a child.
-These included bringing a child named Zeno back to life and instantly healing his father Joseph after he was bitten by a poisonous snake.
+These include bringing a child named Zeno back to life and instantly healing his father, Joseph, after he was bitten by a poisonous snake.

 'Interesting' discovery

-Many scholars agree that the fragment is an ancient manuscript and not a modern forgery.
+Many scholars agree that the piece of paper is an ancient manuscript and not a modern forgery.

-“It’s exciting to have a new manuscript,” said Simon Gathercole, professor of New Testament and Early Christianity at the University of Cambridge in England.
+“It’s exciting to have a new manuscript,” said Simon Gathercole, professor of New Testament and Early Christianity at the University of Cambridge, England.
 “It’s authentic in the sense that it’s an ancient manuscript, not authentic in the sense that it tells us what Jesus actually did as a child.”

-Christopher Frilingos, professor of religious studies at Michigan State University, USA, said that this discovery is very significant, both in terms of the age of the fragment as well as the language, Greek.
+Christopher Frilingos, professor of religious studies at Michigan State University, USA, said the discovery is very significant, both in terms of the age of the fragment and the language, Greek.

 “Early Christian writers from the second century alluded to childhood stories about Jesus.
-This manuscript would be the earliest written evidence of such stories,” he notes.
+This manuscript would be the earliest written evidence for such stories,” he notes.

 Ha Thu